 uses the OnClick event associated with each button to call the appropriate method

 to a label control.
-The five buttons:
+Each of five buttons:

-each has a unique id (such as btnAdd)
+has a unique id (such as btnAdd)

-use the button's text property to define the text that appears on the button
+uses the button's text property to define the text that appears on the button

-use the OnClick property to call a specific method (with a name like "Add_click").
+uses the OnClick property to call a specific method (with a name like "Add_click").